meppu/surreal/README.md

 <img src="https://raw.githubusercontent.com/meppu/surreal/main/.github/assets/banner.webp" alt="banner" />

 <h2>SurrealDB Erlang</h2>
-<p>Erlang driver for SurrealDB.</p>
+<p>SurrealDB driver for BEAM ecosystem</p>

-<strong>⚠️ You are currently viewing v2 branch ⚠️</strong>
+<strong>⚠️ You are currently viewing version 2 ⚠️</strong>

 </div>

-Package name named as [surreal on hex](https://hex.pm/packages/surreal).
-Because an Erlang implementation can be used in other languages that runs on BEAM virtual machine, such as Elixir and Gleam.
+SurrealDB Erlang, also referred to as the "surreal", is a robust and maintainable SurrealDB driver for BEAM ecosystem.

-This library tries to be compatible with the [official implementation.](https://github.com/surrealdb/surrealdb.js)
+The library draws inspiration from the official [surrealdb.js](https://github.com/surrealdb/surrealdb.js) implementation.

 ## Installation